-*- fields that can be auto-incremented by the databasecan be interpreted as noneever this attribute only stores the file, the whole file is required at any one time so querying individual parts does not need to be worried about“”
+*- fields that can be auto-incremented by the database

+With this method the BridgeFile attribute can be interpreted as none atomic, however this attribute only stores the file, the whole file is required at any one time so querying individual parts does not need to be worried about.
+An alternative method to remove this “problem” is to have separate entities for materials and joints that belong to a bridge, a downside to this is that the project will have a growing database element to it which was not the original objective.

 OOP classes